U.S. flag

 Insufficient production of steroid hormones (primarily cortisol) by the adrenal glands.

-Decreased circulating aldosterone level
+Decreased circulating aldosterone concentration

 MedGen UID: